boaromayo/Wandreing/libs/README.md

 # Libraries
 ---
-This directory contains phaser, the framework of the game.
+This directory contains phaser, the framework for the game.